June 29, 2021

 Check out our other episodes on the FIRE and Chill podcast page.

 Thanks for tuning in!
-If you enjoyed the show, please share it to help us spread the word, or leave a review in your podcast app.
+If you enjoyed the show, please share it to help us spread the word.

 Have something to add to this discussion?
 Share your thoughts in the comments below…